 Do you love chocolate chip cookies without the chocolate chips?
 That’s crazy but put it in.
 Have you never been skiing but always wanted to try because you love the mountains?
 Great detail, add that too.
 Have you always wanted to go on the Price Is Right because you’d love to bet $2 and really screw over the person who said $1.
 That’s a little evil but it’s an amazing detail.

 Even if you don’t always feel that way, you’re an interesting person.
-With a little work, your profile will be interesting too.
+With a little work, and a little inspiration from these dating profile examples, your profile will be interesting too.